 How to Use a Semicolon

-- “There were many mayors at the conference including leaders from San Diego, California; New York, New York; Philadelphia, Pennsylvania; and Portland, Oregon.”
+- “There were many mayors at the conference including leaders from Los Angeles, Oakland, and San Diego, California; Albany, New York City, and Elmira, New York; Carbondale, Scranton, and Philadelphia, Pennsylvania; and Portland, Oregon.”

 The second way to use a semicolon is to insert it between closely related independent clauses to create sentences that flow in a meaningful and attractive way.